Send the link below via email or IMCopy

 And with the UK leaving the EU, France is pushing to reassert the French language in Europe...

-But since the EU referendum, some French newspapers have been fighting back, delighting in British political chaos...
+But since the EU referendum, some French newspapers have been fighting back, delighting in what they see as British political chaos...